ihcsim/nats-sample/README.md

 [WORKER 2] Received a message: Hello World
 ```

-### NATS Request Reply
+### Request/Reply

-n a request-response exchange, publish request operation publishes a message with a reply subject expecting a response on that reply subject.
+In a request-response exchange, publish request operation publishes a message with a reply subject expecting a response on that reply subject.
 The request creates an inbox and performs a request call with the inbox reply and returns the first reply received.
 Refer hat [NATS documentation](http://nats.io/documentation/concepts/nats-req-rep/) for more information.

 To start the request-reply subscriber: